TRIQS/modest/doc/doxygen/documentation.md

  ModEST computes this efficiently:

  * **Woodbury**: reduces the cost of matrix inversion from cubic in the number of bands to linear.
- * **Adaptive Brillouin zone integration**: for tight-binding models, allows you to specify desired integratino accuracy, improving predictions of transport properties.
+ * **Adaptive Brillouin zone integration**: for tight-binding models, allows you to specify desired integration accuracy, improving predictions of transport properties.

 ## Hybridization function
 The hybridization function \f$\Delta(\omega)\f$ is a key input to TRIQS impurity solvers.
 It describes the coupling of each impurity to the bath: